How to pay for adaptations to your home

 A Disabled Facilities Grant is a grant from Care & Repair Newcastle at Newcastle City Council.
 It is used to pay for essential adaptations to your home, including improving:

-- access to your home: e.g. widening doors and installing ramps
+- access to your home: such as widening doors and installing ramps

-- access inside your home: e.g. installing a stair lift or providing a downstairs bathroom or wet room
+- access inside your home: for example, installing a stair lift, a hoist, an accessible bathroom or wet room

 - heating and lighting controls